General Intelligence Assessment (GIA)

 The General Intelligence Assessment consists of five online tests that rely on processes such as thought, language, decision making, learning and memory.

-- Perceptual speed – measures the perception of inaccuracies in written material, numbers and diagrams, the ability to ignore irrelevant information and recognise similarities and differences.
+This test measures the perception of inaccuracies in written material, numbers and diagrams, the ability to ignore irrelevant information, the ability to recognise similarities and differences, and error checking.
+It tests the speed of semantic encoding and comparison.

-- Reasoning – measures the ability to reason from information provided and to draw correct conclusions.
-It assesses the ability of an individual to hold information in their short-term memory and solve problems.
+This test measures the ability to make inferences, the ability to reason from information provided and to draw the correct conclusions.
+This test assesses the ability of an individual to hold information in their short-term memory and solve problems.

-- Speed and accuracy – measures basic numerical reasoning.
-It measures the degree to which an individual can work comfortably with quantitative methods.
+This is a test of numerical manipulation and a measure of basic numerical reasoning ability.
+It measures the degree to which an individual can work comfortably with quantitative concepts.

-- Spatial visualisation – measures the ability to create and manipulate mental images of objects.
-It relates to the ability to work in an environment where visualisation skills are required to understand and execute tasks.
+This test measures the ability to create and manipulate mental images of objects.
+This test correlates with tests of mechanical reasoning, and assesses an individual’s ability to use mental visualisation skills to compare shapes.
+It relates to the ability to work in environments where visualisation skills are required to understand and execute tasks.

 Reliability & Validity